jupyterlab-contrib/jupyter-ui-toolkit/packages/components/src/button/README.md

 # Jupyter Button

 The `jp-button` is a web component implementation of a [button element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/button).
-The `jp-button` also supports several visual appearances––primary, secondary, and icon.
+The `jp-button` also supports several visual appearances; primary, secondary, and icon.

 ## Attributes